 The transferability of credits you earn at Anaheim University is at the complete discretion of an institution to which you may seek to transfer.
-Acceptance of the Undergraduate Diploma in TESOL you earn in the Anaheim University David Nunan TESOL Institute is also at the complete discretion of the institution to which you may seek to transfer.
-If the diploma that you earn at this institution is not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
+Acceptance of the Certificate in Teaching English to Young Learners you earn in the Anaheim University David Nunan TESOL Institute is also at the complete discretion of the institution to which you may seek to transfer.
+If the certificate that you earn at this institution is not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason, you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer after attending Anaheim University to determine if your diploma will transfer.
+This may include contacting an institution to which you may seek to transfer after attending Anaheim University to determine if your certificate will transfer.